 It’s a thorough conference.
 You’ll learn what you need to know.
 You’ll get a great handout with terrific resources.
 You’ll meet a lot of leaders in the area and colleagues and make some new friends.

-Want the audio recording?
-The audio package will include the seminar Handbook, with samples, and any PowerPoints used during the program.
-It will be available approximately two to three weeks after the conference.
-Be sure to pre-order it using the button to the right!
+The audio package includes the seminar Handbook, with samples, and any PowerPoints used during the program.

 What You Will Learn